commial/labs/admin-t1-restricted/README.md

 ![mstsc restrictedadmin](doc/mstsc_restricted.png)

 Note we are not prompted for `pikachu` password.
-Indeed, for the MLA connection, its Kerberos ticket is enough.
+Indeed, for the NLA connection, its Kerberos ticket is enough.
 The password was use to open the session on the remote server, which is no longer needed thanks to RestrictedAdmin.

 ```
 C:\Windows\system32>C:\Tools\Mimikatz\x64\mimikatz.exe